ankitpokhrel08/60dayscodingchallenge/README.md

-60 Days of Coding Challenge - Leapfrog
+# 60 Days of Coding Challenge - Leapfrog

-This repository showcases the progress I made during the 60 Days of Coding Challenge organized by Leapfrog.
-Over the course of the challenge, I honed my skills in React and other web technologies, building a collection of exciting and innovative projects.
+Welcome to my repository showcasing the progress I made during the **60 Days of Coding Challenge** organized by Leapfrog! 🚀

-Highlights

-Successfully completed the challenge and ranked among the Top 60 Learners.
+## About the Challenge
+Over 60 days, I dived deep into **React** and other web technologies, building some awesome projects that highlight my growth as a developer.
+This repo is a collection of those projects, each one a step forward in my coding journey.

+## Achievements
+- 🏆 Ranked among the **Top 60 Learners** for successfully completing the challenge.
-Featured on Leapfrog's social media for my contributions and progress.
+- 📣 Got featured on Leapfrog's social media for my progress and contributions.

-Earned exclusive swags as a reward for my dedication and hard work.
+- 🎁 Earned cool swags as a reward for my hard work and dedication.

-About the Projects
+## Projects

-The projects in this repository reflect my journey in mastering web development.
-Each one demonstrates my ability to apply modern web technologies, solve problems, and create user-friendly applications.
-Stay tuned for more updates as I continue to refine and expand this collection!

-Acknowledgments
+The projects here showcase my skills in creating dynamic, user-friendly web applications using modern tools and techniques.
+Check them out to see what I’ve been working on!

+## Thanks
-A huge thanks to Leapfrog for organizing this amazing challenge and providing a platform to learn, grow, and connect with other passionate developers.
+Big shoutout to Leapfrog for organizing this incredible challenge and creating a supportive space to learn, code, and grow. 🙌

+Feel free to explore the repo and reach out if you have any feedback or want to collaborate!